-To find your business niche, you need to start by asking yourself this simple question:
+To find your business niche, ask yourself this simple question:

 If someone asked you to name the one thing your company does exceptionally well, what would your answer be?

 If your response takes more than a minute and involves counting things off on your fingers and toes, you have a problem.

 Going too broad with products and services is a common small business mistake.
 And a costly one!
 You can end up burning through valuable resources, like time, energy and money.

 Ironically, it is when you are trying to be the best at everything that you are most likely to fail at becoming the best at anything.